Third-Party Liability in San Diego Construction Accidents

 • Pain & Suffering: Physical pain, emotional trauma, and loss of enjoyment of life.

-• Wrongful Death: If a loved one died, surviving family may recover for loss of support, funeral costs, and emotional grief.
+• Wrongful Death: If a loved one died, surviving family may pursue a fatal workplace accident claim to recover for loss of support, funeral costs, and emotional grief.

 What Evidence Do I Need to Prove a Claim?